 All devices that can cause electromagnetic interference, which are not listed in the list of devices subject to EAC Certification, are subject to the mandatory EAC Declaration according to TR CU 020/2011.

-The devices which are used exclusively as components and are not intended for their own use.
+According to TR CU 020/2011 no conformity assessment is needed for devices which are used exclusively as components and are not intended for their own use:

 - electromagnetic passive devices